 - When collecting data, make sure that unnecessary personal information is not captured.
 Only ever capture personal information if it is directly needed for customer service and if the customer has given consent.

 - Make sure all your datasets have an owner who is responsible for data management and who can make decisions about who can access and use them.
-This person will be responsible for making decision about who can and can’t share this data.

 - Look for opportunities to share current or real time data.
 Publishing live, real-time feeds can be incredibly valuable for some types of data.
 Make sure you use dates or timestamps to help users identify the age and relevance of your data.